nerissa29/reading-notes/class2-06.md

 ### What is node.js?

-According to the aticle Node JS: About Node.js, it is a "JavaScript runtime built on Chrome's V8 JavaS ript engine" [^1].
+According to the article Node JS: About Node.js, it is a "JavaScript runtime built on Chrome's V8 JavaS script engine" [^1].

 ### In your own words, what is Chrome’s V8 JavaScript Engine?

-Based on my understanding, after reading the article from [Hibbar (2020)](https://www.sitepoint.com/an-introduction-to-node-js/), the Chrome's V8 JavaScript engine is an engine that runs or executes JavaScript code.
+Based on my understanding, after reading the article from [Hibbar (2020)](https://www.sitepoint.com/an-introduction-to-node-js/), Chrome's V8 JavaScript engine is an engine that runs or executes JavaScript code.
 The V8 engine is the "open source JavaScript engine that runs in Google Chrome and other Chromium-based web browsers, including Brave, Opera, and Vivaldi [^2]".

 ### What does it mean that node is a JavaScript runtime?